user-workshop-cicd/r.package.example/README.md

 # r.package.example

-An example package for the useR! workshop.
+An example package for the useR! workshop!!